mvac7/TARP/README.md

 ### To run:

+A standard MSX computer with 64K RAM (or 16K if running from a FlashROM).

+On second-generation or higher MSX computers, an enhanced palette is used.

 * You can record it to a FlashROM and you can execute in a standard MSX computer with 16K RAM.
 * From disk, using tools like ODO, loadrom, execrom, etc.
 * From cassette, using WAVeR or a similar tool.